AvensioDev/shared/docs/api/classes/Dequeue.md

 > **push**(`e`): `void`

-Defined in: queue.ts:580
+Defined in: queue.ts:683

-Push a value onto the front (stack-style).
+Push a value on top.

 #### Parameters